josharchibald/General-Assembler/System_Specification.md

 the inputs to `F1` would be `AA` as an integer and `1` and `2` as strings.
-These could be converted to decimals and concatenated to the `OpCode` to produce the instruction but in general, Code Macros and their accompanying functions can produce the ISA for **any** digital processor.
+These could be converted to decimals and concatenated to the `OpCode` to produce the instruction.
+In general, Code Macros and their accompanying functions can produce the ISA for **any** digital processor.

 ## Outputs

-Upon successful completion, GenA will output a “[output_name] Assembled” message.
-GenA outputs two files, whose names are specified on the command line, to a single folder, whose name is also specified on the command line (see [User Interface](#user-interface)).
+Upon successful completion, GenA will output a complete message to the command line.
+GenA can output two files, whose names are specified on the command line, to a single folder, whose name is also specified on the command line (see [User Interface](#user-interface)).
 The first is the machine code object file.
-One object file will be produced per successful assembly, and it will follow Intel HEX format.
+One object file will be produced per successful assembly, and it will follow Intel HEX format and thus have `.hex` extension.

-The second is a listing file (.lst).
+The second is a listing file (`.lst`).
 The first thing on every line of the listing file is the line number relative to the listing file.
 Everything past the “;” character in a line is considered a comment.
 Comments contain the header, the symbol table, and user code.
 For lines where user code has instructions, the program data and address precede the comment in hexadecimal format.
 An example portion of a listing file output could be:

 ```